mstroner20/JSPomodoro/README.md

  ## How to use
  - Input the current task you would like to work on and start the timer.
    - User can change the duration and break time of the timer if they would like smaller or longer intervals.
- - Once the timer finsihes the website will display the list of completed tasks.
+ - Once the timer finishes the website will display the list of completed tasks.

 ![GitHub top language](https://img.shields.io/github/languages/top/mstroner20/JSPomodoro)